PULPIT TODAY SERMONS

 I have always been lured by tropical trees whose fronds sway and wave in the wind.

 Can you imagine a tree without leaves?
-There would be no beauty! … In fact, did you know it is impossible for most trees to exist without leaves!
+There would be no beauty! … In fact, did you know it is impossible for most trees to exist without leaves?
 They die!
-It is because leaves, working with the sun, create photosynthesis, which in turn provides the tree with life.
+It is because leaves, working with the sun, create photosynthesis, which in turn provide the tree with life.
 Thus, when you see a tree without leaves during Spring and Summer you can reliably conclude, that tree is dead!

 You and I know that beauty is important, but we certainly aren’t going to worship it!
 So, the question we as Christians have is this: How does the Bible appraise beauty?
 Well, let’s consider what the wisest man of history said about it in Ecclesiastes 3:11.